hayleysr/Pitchblade/README.md

 .\configure_windows.bat
 ```

+After compilation is complete, the compiled VST3 and Standalone executable can be found in ./build/plugin/Pitchblade_artefacts/

 ## Test Case Instructions

-After building, you can run the various test cases included in ./tests by running the provided helper script.
+After building, you can run the various test cases included in ./tests/ by running the provided helper script.
 ```bat
 .\configure_windows_test.bat
 ```